dwarren-nmh/CMP431/Slides/1 - Introduction/Introduction to Computers and Python.md

 backgroundImage: url('https://marp.app/assets/hero-background.jpg')
 ---

+# Discrete Math with Python

+## How computers work, and a brief introduction to python

+---
 # How a computer works

 Everything the computer does revolves around two core components: CPU and Memory